ImmuneDynamics/ImmuneDynamics.github.io/research/disease.md

 Collectively, our central interest is in the comprehensive mapping of the immune response to inflammation and infectious disease at the single-cell level.
 We seek to apply multiple high-dimensional cytometry, single-cell, analysis approaches to facilitate a 'systems immunology' approach to our investigation.
 A particular focus of our group has been the study of immunopathology, where the immune response to infection may be a significant driver of disease.

-We apply our high-dimensional technologies and analysis approaches to study inflammation and infectious disease.
-A particular focus has been the study of *immunopathology*, where the immune response to infection may be a significant driver of disease.

 <br />

 ### SARS-CoV-2 and COVID-19